 Perfect 4th, augmented 4th and diminished 5th are allowed between chord tones without bass.

-Diminished chord
+Harmonic tritone

-Diminished chord is not allowed in root position.
-First inversion of diminished chord is allowed.
+Harmonic tritone is prohibited between bass and any other voice, if both notes of tritone are chord tones.
+Harmonic tritone is allowed if one of notes is not a chord tone.

 Exceptions:

-Starting from four voices and above, diminished chord is allowed in root position – only in penultimate harmony, when suspension resolves to leading tone in bass:
+Starting from four voices and above, harmonic tritone is allowed with bass only in penultimate harmony, when suspension resolves to leading tone in bass: